skjerns/AutoSleepScorer/README.md

 An attempt to create a robust sleep scorer using Convolutional Neural Networks with Long Short-Term Memory.
 This package aims at researchers trying to find an open-source solution for automatic sleep stage classification of human PSG recordings.
 It is a follow-up of my Master's Thesis: [Automatic Sleep Stage Classification using Convolutional Neural Networks with Long Short-Term Memory](https://github.com/skjerns/AutoSleepScorer/blob/master/figures/thesis.pdf?raw=true)

-This package is still under development and not published yet.
+**This package is a pilot project and still under development.
+There is no clinical validation and no support.
+The package is experimental at least.
+Please do not use this package in clinial or research setup until a validation is published.**

 ![Sample Hypnogram](https://github.com/skjerns/AutoSleepScorer/blob/master/figures/hypno.png?raw=true)
 ## Introduction